donovanhide/keyvadb-cc/README.md

 ##Commit Process

-* Database has two buffers, active and commit.
+* Database has one buffer for keys and values not yet committed to disk.
-* All puts are written to active under a lock.
+* All puts are written to buffer under a lock.
-* All gets check both active and commit under a lock before trying the key index tree.
+* All gets check buffer under a lock before trying the key index tree.
-* Flush thread swaps active and commit buffers under a lock.
+* Flush thread is triggered a second after it last completed.
-* Flush thread now can access commit buffer for reads without a lock, no other thread will write to it.
-* For each item in commit buffer:
+* For each item in buffer:
 	* If item does not already exist:
  		* Assign value file offset.
  		* Store changed and original nodes in memory.
 * Create journal file.
-* Write all keys and values to values file at assigned offsets (writev or pwrite).
+* Append all keys and values to values file at assigned offsets (writev or write).
 * Write changed nodes to keys file.
 * Delete journal.